zedr/pycon17-bitcoin/PITCHME.md

 ---
 # Who invented Bitcoin?

- 1. Al Gore |
+ 1. Al Gore
- 2. Satoshi Nakamoto |
+ 2. Satoshi Nakamoto
- 3. Ryuichi Sakamoto |
+ 3. Ryuichi Sakamoto

 ---
 # What is fiat currency?

- 1. Money you pay to `fix it again`
+ 1. Money you pay to "fix it again"
  2. Money based on the Gold Standard
  3. Money for nothing

 ---
 # What Python keyword is used to create generators?

- - gen
+ - `gen`
- - yield
+ - `yield`
- - weep
+ - `weep`

 ---
 # Brief intro